skycoin/cx/docs/[WIP]cx-roadmap.md

 Notes:
 - Restrict the compiler to only do one compilation at a time when it’s producing the AST and then force the encapsulation of the AST inside of a struct so that we can execute multiple concurrent CX programs at the same time.
 - Compiler will still use global when outputing AST from source file, but lock compilation so that only one program can be compiled at a time.
 (Maybe use a channel to pass in data with compiled AST returned)

-## Change CX type signatures
-To eliminate CxArguments, we need int id codes for types (enum)
-- type (with a sizeof function for type)
-- offset for each variable

-Simple types are like int, float, int64, etc.